* Check out my review of John Wick 3: Parabellum *

 I liked, too, Alfie Allen as Viggo’s pampered and increasingly pathetic son Iosef, and Wick’s ambiguous and ambivalent friend and fellow hitman, Marcus (Willem Dafoe).

 I’d have loved to have seen more of catsuit-wearing hitwoman Miss Perkins (Adrianne Palicki), who kicks ass (and Wick’s nuts) so efficiently.
 The other women in John Wick are either already dead or serving behind a bar.

 There’s a self-contained perfection to John Wick that makes its craziness easy to ignore.
+And despite the jokes, it never laughs at itself.
+If anything it can be a bit po-faced.
 The world-building (the Continental hotel, Wick’s semi-mythical past successes) are fascinating and make us want to be a part of it, this parallel universe that carries on around us, occasionally bumping our lives.
 We’re the hitman world’s Muggles.

 But while the world builds, Wick himself is pared down: suit, weapons, single-mindedness, rage and grief.

 In some ways it’s a remarkably realistic environment; Wick may be an implacable killer who can take out a whole team of assassins singlehandedly, but he also gets very beaten up, and by the end he’s being held together by stitches and bourbon.